 k) If you are planning to camp during monsoon then there is one shelter near the small church near the station.
 If you are camping make sure you have all the items which campers generally take along.

-m) Dudhsagar falls is still a safe place to camp at night if going in a group.
-Same may not be told for independent women travellers though no untoward incidents have been reported so far.
+m) Dudhsagar Falls is still a safe place to camp at night if going in a group.
+The same may not be told for independent women travelers though no untoward incidents have been reported so far.

 Please Share